aam-007/amc-dashboard/README.md

 └── data_manifest.json         # generated state file — current "latest" pointers
 ```

-> **Note on numbering:** Phase 6 is part of a differnt, broader project and isn't part of the core 12-stage pipeline documented here.
+> **Note on numbering:** Phase 6 initially housed "index.html" (to better engage with "data_manifest.json" , which was later moved to the root folder.
+The names of the sub-folders were not changed because it would be a tedious task.
+This is being mentioned here to avoid any confusion.
 ---

 ## The twelve-stage pipeline